MockbaTheBorg/RunCPM/readme.md

 RunCPM needs a binary copy of the CP/M CCP to be on the same folder as RunCPM.exe.
 The one provided is CCP-DR.bin, copyright 1979 from Digital Research.
 Other CCPs may work as well, your mileage may vary.
 ZCPR2, for example, is also included.

 The disk A.ZIP contains a basic initial CP/M environment, with the source code for the CCP-DR.BIN and also the EXIT.COM, which ends RunCPM execution.
+To use its contents just extract the .ZIP archive into an "A" subfolder under RunCPM.
 This disk also contains Z80ASM, which is a very powerful Z80 assembly that generates .COM files directly.